 Deeply connected to the Mountain American West — where his Mormon pioneer family settled in the mid-1800s — Aaron’s heritage and conservation experience allow him to move fluidly and genuinely between different cultural values to find common ground.

-Aaron is employed as a regional manager for the Utah Division of Wildlife Resources.
+Aaron is employed as a wildlife biologist for the Oregon Department of Fish and Wildlife.